philosowaffle/peloton-to-garmin/vNextReleaseNotes.md

 - [#656] Uplift to .net 9
 - [#704] `DeviceInfoPath` fully removed and replaced by `DeviceInfoSettings`

+## New Features

+- [#556] Stacked Classes Support - P2G can now either automatically or on-demand combine Peloton workouts into a single final activity file that is uploaded to Garmin Connect

 ## Fixes

 - [#711] Friendlier error messages, especially on first start when nothing is configured yet